Inbound vs Outbound Sales. What's the Difference?

 Identify ICP (Ideal Customer Profile)

 Who are you going to sell to?
 Who is your targeted sector?
-Your sales team won't be able to approach enough qualified leads without this information to generate a meaningful amount of sales.

 Customizing your sales strategy also involves subdividing your market into smaller groups.
 This is necessary if you offer several products or have customers from various industry sectors.